Paranoiddev/Study-Notes/AWS/IAM.md

 Identity access management is where you manage your AWS users and the level of access associated to their account and services they can use.

-IAM is Users, groups, IAM policies and Roles.
+IAM is Users, groups, IAM policies and Roles, roles is for AWS services to communicate to eachother.

 Never use root user, think principle of least privilege and Zero Trust.